 The same meaning can apply to the device itself.
 The line side of an outlet is where you connect the incoming source power.
 The load side is where the power leaves the device (or electrical box) and travels down the circuit.

 Line and load have special meaning when wiring ground-fault circuit-interrupter (GFCI) outlets.
 GFCIs have two pairs of screw terminals for connecting wires: One pair is marked LINE, and one is marked LOAD.
 Connecting to the line terminals only results in the outlet providing GFCI protection only for that outlet.
 Connecting for the line and the load terminals (using two electrical cables or two sets of pigtail wires) provides GFCI protection for that outlet as well as for other standard outlets located downstream on the same circuit.

 Other Meanings of "Line" and "Load"

-When wiring low-voltage circuits, such as those supplying doorbells or landscape lights, "load" refers to the parts of the circuit that are at full household voltage (usually 120 volts), to distinguish them from the low-voltage wiring and devices that are used after the voltage is stepped down at a transformer.
+When wiring low-voltage circuits, such as those supplying doorbells or landscape lights, "line" refers to the parts of the circuit that are at full household voltage (usually 120 volts), to distinguish them from the low-voltage wiring and devices that are used after the voltage is stepped down at a transformer.